 James is disabled and has had Spina Bifida since birth.

 Anna joined Scope in August 2020.
-She is delighted to be working at Scope managing finance and technology to enable the organisation to continue its work towards everyday equality.
+She is delighted to be working at Scope managing operational performance to enable the organisation to continue its work towards an equal future with disabled people.

-She is also a Trustee and Treasurer for the Friends of the National Museum of Women in the Arts, a small UK charity.
+She is also a Trustee and Treasurer for the UK Friends of the National Museum of Women in the Arts.